Jai2501/Tutorial2/Tutorial2.md

 docker stop my-app
 ```

 > Note: If you do not bind volumes, such changes can not be seen in real-time, and the containers have to be stopped and run again, making the process tedious.
+Please refer to the section on [Binding the Current Working Directory](#binding-the-current-working-directory)

-### Todo
+### Exercise

 1. Create a Dockerfile for demo-service based on the following inputs:

-- Parent image is `node:18-alpine`
+- Parent image is `node:20-alpine`
 - Working directory as `/app`
 - Service Port Number `3001`
 - Command to run service: `npm start`